ChasingFOX/RabbitApp/README.md

 ## Research Novelty

 (1) To predict the safe area, not only crime data but also the city facilities data were used in data analysis, and analyzed by various data analysis method.

-(2) Based on the result from (1), it is possible to explain the weight in the shortest-path algorithm, which was used to calculate the riskiness and safety score of the edge.
+(2) In the research, a model that can predict crime density was developed.

+(3) The personal risk perception was applied in the process of making the user's personal risk graph.
+(User-customized Destination(or Route) Recommendation Service)

 ## Tech Stack